aregtech/areg-sdk/README.md

 ## Escape complexity of multiprocessing

 AREG SDK simplifies the multiprocessing programming and helps developers to focus on application business logic as they would program a single process application with one thread where methods of objects are event-driven.
-The engine automatically forms a fault tolerant and scalable system of meshed services, and guarantees that the system will run the exact remote method of the exact remote object, whether it is a server (_service provider_) or client (_service user_) component.
+The engine automatically forms a fault tolerant and scalable system of meshed services, where application start and shutdown has no priority dependency.
+It guarantees that the system automatically delivers the newest data on subscription and the system runs the exact method of the exact remote object, whether it is a server (_service provider_) or client (_service user_) component.

 ## Benefits